Adamskoullos/Vue-JS-Guide/2-Vue-CLI/vue-cli.md

 Props are passed into a component via it's `<tag>` within the `<template>`.
 Below is a nice pattern in which to do this:

 1. First we add the data/props in the data object within the `<script>` tags in the parent component.
-Then we pass the prop in via the parent component within the component tag inside the `<template>` tags.
+Then we pass the prop down from the parent component within the component tag inside the `<template>` tags.
 Notice how because the props are first returned from the data object we can use data bind on the props within the component tags making these values more dynamic.

 ![Screenshot from 2021-02-23 13-57-05](https://user-images.githubusercontent.com/73107656/108853802-0eb79080-75df-11eb-9c72-33b37432f284.png)

-2. We then need to accept the prop inside the component file within `<script>` tags, using the pattern in the image below.
+2. We then need to accept the prop inside the child component within the `<script>` tags, using the pattern in the image below.
 3. And lastly we use the prop by adding it within double curly braces within the `<template>` tags for that component also as in the image below.

 ![Screenshot from 2021-02-23 13-45-31](https://user-images.githubusercontent.com/73107656/108852349-694fed00-75dd-11eb-814a-66b8c0dbe470.png)